 - U of T Scarborough reserves the right to withdraw scholarships where the information submitted at the time of admission is found to be inaccurate or incomplete.

 - Once attained, the value of your scholarship will not be reduced, provided that you satisfy the conditions of your offer.

-- Students must register for the 2019–2020 Fall and Winter Sessions as a full-time student taking at least 2.0 full credits each session, for a total of 4.0 credits at the end of the winter session.
+- Students must register for the 2024-2025 fall and winter sessions as a full-time student taking at least 3.0 credits by the end of the winter session.
 A normal full-time course load is 2.5 credits in each of the fall and winter sessions.
-Students with a documented permanent disability need to maintain a course load of 1.5 credits in each of the fall and winter sessions and will need to self-identify with their counsellor at AccessAbility at the time of course registration.
+Students with a documented permanent disability need to maintain a course load of 1.0 credits in each of the fall and winter sessions and will need to self-identify with their counsellor at AccessAbility at the time of course registration.
 Students who withdraw or substantially reduce their course load without prior approval may be required to repay all or part of the award.